marekbehnke1/CS50-Final-Project/readme.md

         [] buy sell - let you choose either amount or no. of shared to purchase and it will calculate the other variable

     [] styling pass on home page
-        [] re-do the items in side panels
+        [x] re-do the items in side panels
         [x] include company name - bigger tiles
         [x] need to fettle with the way links are attached and retrieve the ticker code - so i can have the whole link icon be a link, not just the small code
-        [] finish alternate right side panel
+        [x] finish alternate right side panel
-            [] the swap is working - but i need to now remove some of the old code for it and include a marker so you know which one you are on
+            [x] the swap is working - but i need to now remove some of the old code for it and include a marker so you know which one you are on

+        [] redo search panel to fit new style

-        [] find some good fonts
+        [x] find some good fonts - raleway
+        [x] sort the colour change thing

     [] text overflow on news feed card titles